-We trust you will find this ToolBox instructive and helpful regarding procurement under FEMA grants.
-With the right education and preparation, FEMA's Federal assistance programs can help your community or organization achieve the new normal after a disaster.
+We trust that you will find the Procurement ToolBox instructive and helpful regarding procurement under FEMA grants.
+With the right education and preparation, FEMA's Federal Assistance program can help your community or organization achieve the new normal after a disaster.